Posted on January 21st 2019

 But, despite all of that, and despite knowing what a phenomenon Pokémon was at that point...
 Game Freak still didn't think it was that important that you might be a girl.
 You still have to play as a (different) boy in a (backwards) hat.

 At this point in time, Rosy watched her cousin play Pokémon Gold.
-Rosy thought it was dumb that her cousin, who is a girl, wasn't allowed to play her game as a female character.
+Rosy thought it was dumb that her cousin, who is a girl, wasn't able to play her game as a female character.
 "Who's that boy with the hat?
 That's not you."

 It wasn't until Pokémon Crystal, the enhanced edition of the Generation II games, which came out in the year 2000 -- four years after the the first games and marking the fifth entry ✽ in the main series -- that Game Freak finally got down their list of priorities to the point of giving you the choice to play as a female character.